Contents of the courses

 TICE - 1 ECTS -- 10h

-(G. Faccanoni - 2014/15) Learning LaTeX: a software package particularly well-suited to prepare documents containing mathematical formulas.
+(M. Bafiou - 2018) Learning LaTeX: a software package particularly well-suited to prepare documents containing mathematical formulas.

 (J.-J. Alibert) Minimization of convex functionals (in particular of positive quadratic functionals) over closed convex subsets of a Hilbert space, characterization of the solutions by means of variational inequalities; Lebesgue and Sobolev spaces (in 1 dimension) endowed with a Hilbert space structure; Exhaustive study of a large number of optimization problems.